gabridome/docs/c-lightning_with_postgresql_reliability.md

 If you were exposed to the network via Tor, obviously your new address is to be taken into account in the new configuration too.

+## Acknowledgments

+I would like to thank all the Bitcoin people I have known during this years.
+This document is a way to return what I received from them.

+Also in detail:

+* @cdecker for encouragement and tutoring

+* @TKone7 for the first, very valuable contribution.

 ## Footnotes

 <a name="f1">1</a>: Probably [logical replication] could also be an alternative to streaming replication.
 It focuses on just one database but it presumes an existing *replication identity* in every data object, which is not possible to assume now and for the future for `lightningd` database. [↩](#a1)